This article focuses on knitting for kids, how to teach kids to knit, and which products you can purchase to inspire and aid in teaching children.

 Buck up – you can still use YouTube to help with reading your knitting pattern.
 If the pattern involves a particularly confusing stitch, just type it into Google or YouTube and watch a pro execute it.
 Pause, rewind, watch it over and over until you and your kids get the hang of it.
 For a pattern example, check out this free pattern for baby Yoda.

 For a fantastic user-based knitting pattern resource, check out Ravelry.com.
 It’s worth signing up.

-Knitting Projects and Accessories
+Knitting for Kids: Projects and Accessories

 Finger knitting is the perfect place to start with children who are young and don’t like to sit still for too long.